hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/04-universal-approximators.md

 \end{align}
 $$

-NumPy has a function for computing integrals using the trapezoidal rule, which I'll use below to fit a Fourier series to the function.
+NumPy has Fast Fourier Transform (FFT) algorithms built-in, but they're hard to apply to arbitrary length (non-power-of-2) datasets.
+NumPy also has a function for computing integrals using the trapezoidal rule, so I'll use that below to fit a Fourier series to the function.

 ```{code-cell} ipython3
 NUMBER_OF_COS_TERMS = 7